 Contact: Ardith Holmgrain

-NEW YORK, March 9, 2018—The American Academy of Arts and Letters announced today the eighteen recipients of this year’s awards in music, which total $225,000.
-The winners were selected by a committee of Academy members: Yehudi Wyner (chairman), Samuel Adler, Sebastian Currier, David Rakowski, Melinda Wagner, and Ellen Taaffe Zwilich.
+New York, February 22, 2019—The American Academy of Arts and Letters announced today the sixteen recipients of this year’s awards in music, which total $195,000.
+The winners were selected by a committee of Academy members: Samuel Adler (chairman), Robert Beaser, Martin Bresnick, Sebastian Currier, David Rakowski, Melinda Wagner, and Ellen Taaffe Zwilich.
 The awards will be presented at the Academy’s annual Ceremonial in May.
-Candidates for music awards are nominated by the 250 members of the Academy.
+Candidates for music awards are nominated by the 250 members of the Academy

 Arts and Letters Awards in Music